clj-easy/stub/README.md

 # stub

-A tool for generating stubs for open and closed source libraries.
+_A tool for generating stubs for open and closed source libraries_

 ## Instalation